codecowboydotio/ansible-AFM/README.md

     bigip_validate_certs: - If you are using self signed certificates, set to no, otherwise can be set to yes.

     bigip_policy_name: - Name of the policy to create.
-This can be anything. f
+This can be anything.

     bigip_rule_name: Name of the rule to create.